ocramz/ocramz.github.io/posts/2024-12-16-deep-music-rec-pt1.markdown

 The NN architecture can be broken down as follows:

-* the audio samples are first transformed into mel-spectrograms (which bins frequencies according to a human perceptual model);
+* the audio samples are first transformed into <b>mel-spectrograms</b> (which bins frequencies according to a human perceptual model);
-* the STFT representation is fed to 3 convolutional stages, i.e. `Conv1d` interleaved with a max-pooling operation (window size 4 and 2 respectively).
+* the STFT representation is fed to 3 <b>convolutional stages</b>, i.e. `Conv1d` interleaved with a max-pooling operation (window size 4 and 2 respectively).
 Both the convolutions and the pooling are done over the time axis only.
-* After the last 1D convolution there is an average pooling operation over the whole time axis.
+* After the last 1D convolution there is an <b>average pooling</b> operation over the whole time axis.
 The result of this is a vector having size `n_mels` for each sample.
-* Next, there are three `Linear` layers interleaved by a `ReLU` nonlinearity.
+* Next, there are three <b>linear layers</b> interleaved by a `ReLU` nonlinearity.
 The first linear layer maps from `n_mels` to a larger `dim_hidden`, the middle one is a square matrix and the last one projects the hidden dimension down to our embedding space.
-* The fully-connected layers are then followed by a $L_2$ normalization step.
+* The fully-connected layers are then followed by a $L_2$ <b>normalization</b> step.

 The main changes from the Spotify CNN are: